shpigi/p1_navigation/README.md

 Run the code in `solution.ipynb` to train an agent.

 Note: you can try switching device to "cuda:0" in `dqn_agent.py`.
-For me this caused issues with the uniti environment.
+For me this caused issues with the unity environment.